 Over the last two decades, the state has voted for an equal number of Republicans and Democrats for president, and voters are evenly split between Republicans, Democrats and Independents.

-But this year, the state’s political identity is up for grabs.
+The state’s political identity is always up for grabs.
 Democrats want to prove it has become more of a blue state, but Republicans could show it’s more of a red state than anyone realized.
 So….it’s not so much red or blue...or even purple.
 It’s Purpl...ish.

 Hosted by CPR News Reporter Sam Brasch, this podcast dives into the ...ish.
-Each week until Election Day 2018, he'll ask a big question about Colorado’s democracy and where it might be headed next.
+Each month during the legislative season, he'll ask a big question about Colorado’s democracy and where it might be headed next.
 Subscribe and learn how state government can be fun, or at least fun-ish.

 Colorado boasts some of the highest voter turnout in the country.
 Seventy percent of eligible adults submitted a ballot in the 2016 election, putting the state fourth in the country for voter turnout.